-According to the "pedagogy of asking", questions are the center of studying and teaching.
-It therefore diverts the requirement to provide a "right answer" and focuses on a "fruitful question".

-The first stage of learning, then, is finding fruitful questions.
+According to the "pedagogy of asking", questions are the center of learning and teaching.
+This approach avoids demanding that learners provide a "right answer" and focus instead on asking productive questions as the first stage of learning.

-Typically, a fruitful question is considered one that possesses six basic traits.
+A good, productive question has six basic traits:

-Those are:

-An open question: one that does not have an unequivocal answer but rather allows for a few possible answers; and these answers may differ and sometimes even contradict one another.
+Open: The question does not have an unequivocal answer but allows for multiple responses that may differ and even contradict one another.